jimmyazji/SPMS/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is how you install and setup up your own version of the app.

 1. Clone the repo
    ```sh